dmatelokoh/chinook-analytics-portfolio/02-Python-case-studies/04_purchase_timing_frequency.md

 ## Why This Case Study Shows the Full Process

 <!-- CHANGE: Removed "Because the tool changed, the process is worth documenting again."
 Defensive hedge. -->
-The SQL case studies established a six-step AI collaboration workflow: prompt → output → verification → evaluation → iteration → business insight.
-This Python case study is the first time that workflow runs against a different toolset — Python instead of SQL — and the process itself changes in meaningful ways.
-Verification becomes executable code instead of a manual checklist and the iteration cycle includes chart selection, not just query refinement.
+The SQL case studies established a six-step AI collaboration workflow: prompt, output, verification, evaluation, iteration, business insight.
+This Python case study is the first time that workflow runs against a different toolset (Python instead of SQL), and the process itself changes in meaningful ways.
+Verification becomes executable code instead of a manual checklist, and the iteration cycle includes chart selection, not just query refinement.

-Parts 2 and 3 of this case study — and all subsequent deliverables — skip straight to findings and business insights.
+Parts 2 and 3 of this case study, and all subsequent deliverables, skip straight to findings and business insights.
 The methodology is the same; only the first pass needs to show the work.

 ---